aaa3_tinycodet_strings | R Documentation |

 and are not as comprehensive as R's impressive numerical functions.

-The primary R-package that fixes this is 'stringi'.
+The primary R-package that fixes this is 'stringi',

-(see its reverse-dependencies on CRAN).
+(see the list of reverse-dependencies on CRAN).

 'tinycodet' adds a little bit new functionality to 'stringi'.